 Elite performers are able to maintain dominance majorly due to deployment frequency compared to low performers.

-As per the findings, the elite performers have been consistent in deploying on-demand and performing multiple deployments per day.
+As per the findings, the elite performers have been consistently deploying on-demand and performing multiple deployments per day.

 At the normalized rate, the elite organizations made at least 1,460 deployments per year (at the rate of 4 per day x 365 days), while low performers did only 7 per year (at an average of 12 per month and 2 per year).

-Whereas, top-performing companies like Amazon, Google and Netflix deploy thousand times a day.
+Whereas, top-performing companies like Amazon, Google and Netflix deploy a thousand times a day.